k0emt/DmrContactTools/README.md

 The default DMR contact list file name is as above `d868uv-d878uv.csv`

-Run the with the default settings.
+Run with the default settings:

 ```sh
 npm run doit